Pia Laus-Schneider: Dressage

-Pia rode for Italy's well respected Club Centro Ippico Monzese, affiliated with the Italian National Olympic Committee, where students learned not only to ride a horse, but to "respect, love and forge a relationship with the horse", a concept central to the creation of top competitors in dressage.
+Pia rode for Italy's well-respected Club Centro Ippico Monzese, affiliated with the Italian National Olympic Committee, where students learned not only to ride a horse, but to "respect, love and forge a relationship with the horse", a concept central to the creation of top competitors in dressage.

 The fundamental purpose of dressage is to develop, through standardized progressive training methods, a horse's natural athletic ability and willingness to perform, thereby maximizing its potential as a riding horse.
 Dressage is used to teach horses to be athletes.
 They learn to carry the weight of the riders, and to carry themselves as well in a more graceful, and balanced manner.
 Dressage means "training", and it teaches a horse to be safer to ride, more responsive to the rider, and more obedient.

 Dressage consists of a series of 39 exercises demonstrating how well the rider communicates with the horse.
-Included exercises are the walk, trot, and canter, as well as having the horse walk backwards, and weave through a pre-determined serpentine course.
-Four judges score the maneuvers on a ten-point scale.
+Included exercises are the walk, trot and canter, as well as having the horse walk backwards, and weave through a pre-determined serpentine course.
+Four judges score the manoeuvres on a ten-point scale.

 Training

 Her dressage trainers included the renowned Heinz Lammers, possibly during her earlier years in Germany.
 Lammers taught in the riding schools in Saerbeck and Greven, Germany, before going independent in 1967.
-He had a training stable in Olfen and was a heavily sought after coach.
-In addition to Pia-Laus, his students included Olympians Eva Maria Pracht, and Edith Master.
+He had a training stable in Olfen and was a highly sought-after coach.
+In addition to Pia-Laus, his students included Olympians Eva Maria Pracht and Edith Master.
 Lammers was considered one of the defining personalities in Westphalian (Westphalia region, Germany) equestrian sport, which he helped shape and supervise as state trainer for dressage for almost a quarter of a century.
 Receiving around 100 medals as a trainer, the Equestrian Association of Westphalia honored Lammers' work with the Golden Plaque of Merit in 2002.
-He died on February 8, 1922.
+He died on 8 February 1922.